hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ```

 2. Provide the path to your configuration file and a socket path to launch the GnosisVPN binary file.
-   The socket path is only used for communication with the GnosisVPN service which is out of scope for this guide.
+   The socket path is only used for communication with the GnosisVPN client which is out of scope for this guide.
    If you do not want to provide a socket path, you can also start the binary file with privileged access and it will use `/var/run/gnosisvpn.sock` as it's communication socket.

 ```bash